 Become your client.

 Take a look at those results and check out the structure of the titles and descriptions.
-What clues do they give on how well they’re constructed?
+What clues do they give you?
+How well are they constructed?
 How relevant is the content to those titles?
-Go ahead and click those links, read that content, see how it fulfils the promises made on the results pages.
+Go ahead and click the URLs—read the content.
+Does it answer the query?
+Could you expand on the subject more effectively?

 Understand your clients’ user intent.